bespector/NAG-Spark/java/LogisticRegression/README.md

 # NAGLogisticRegression on Spark

-This examples computes a logistic regression on sampledata.
+This examples computes a logistic regression on sample data.

 NAG functions used:
 - [E04KY] - Minimum, function of several variable, quasi-Newton algorithm, simple bounds, using first derivatives